Coleman A. Young Municipal Center

-The Coleman A. Young Municipal Center (CAYMC) is a government office building and courthouse in downtown Detroit, Michigan.
-Originally called the City-County Building, it was renamed for the former Detroit Mayor Coleman A. Young, shortly after his death in 1997.
+The Coleman A. Young Municipal Center (CAYMC, pronounced K-mac) is a government office building and courthouse in downtown Detroit, Michigan.
 It houses the headquarters of the government of the City of Detroit, as well as offices of the Wayne County government.
+It was completed in 1954 and originally named the City-County Building, and was renamed for the former mayor Coleman A. Young shortly after his death in 1997.